olavicky/Oyeshide-Victoria/README.md

 - 📊 **Personal Finance Dashboard in Excel**
 - 🎓 **Undergraduate Journey Visualized as a Dashboard**

-> *Project links will be added soon – portfolio updates in progress!*

 ---

 ### 📫 Let's Connect